-The rapid uptake of digital health technologies powered by sophisticated algorithms and artificial intelligence (AI) is creating unprecedented opportunities for global public health over the next 20 years – including helping to solve the shortfall of health workers.
+The rapid uptake of digital health technologies powered by artificial intelligence (AI) is creating unprecedented opportunities for global public health for our immediate future – including helping to solve the shortfall of health workers.

-Fondation Botnar aspires to be an open and honest facilitator and a convener of collaborative solutions among a variety of diverse stakeholders.
-We have a strong belief in approaches that deeply value local knowledge – bringing in the voices and experiences of those who live in urban communities on a daily basis.
-This is mirrored in our approach, a community led human centered design methodology that is effective and pioneering, transparent and distinct, and ensures we’re a reliable partner with purpose.
-After recruiting our management team, developing our strategy, and a new brand platform, we’re excited to officially begin work and open up into the public sphere.
-This is only the beginning of our new journey, and we will not rest until our belief of “the future now, for children worldwide” has become a reality.
+Fondation Botnar aspires to be an open and honest facilitator and a convener of collaborative solutions among a variety of diverse stakeholders, including young people themselves.
+We have a strong belief in approaches that deeply value local knowledge – bringing in the voices and experiences of those whose lives and communities are built within urban environments.
+This is mirrored in our approach, a community-led, human centered design methodology that is effective and pioneering, transparent and distinct, and ensures we’re a reliable partner with purpose.
+After recruiting our management team, developing our strategy, and a new brand platform, we’re excited to officially begin work.
+This is only the start of our new journey, and we will not rest until our vision of “the future now, for children worldwide” has become a reality.

-For every child to be a thriving citizen
+Our vision: For every child and young person to be a thriving citizen.

-To fulfil our vision, we are seizing the big opportunity to improve the well-being of children and young people in vibrant, growing secondary cities around the world.
-We do this by connecting diverse players in innovative urban environments, investing in digital solutions and jointly developing scalable and sustainable business models.
+To fulfil our vision, we are seizing the big opportunity to improve the health and wellbeing of children and young people in vibrant, growing secondary cities around the world.
+We do this by supporting research, catalysing diverse partners, and investing in scalable digital solutions.

 From grant maker to change maker

-Fondation Botnar was established in 2003 with a primary focus on furthering the Botnar family legacy through grants funding of multiple projects.
-This was solely managed by the board of trustees.
+Fondation Botnar was established in 2003 with a primary focus on furthering the Botnar family legacy through grants funding of diverse projects.
+This was solely managed by the members of the Board.

-In 2017 the board appointed a CEO with the purpose of setting up a management team and defining a strategic focus.
-The aim was to move the foundation away from conventional grantmaking to focus on developing new enterprise-based models that help deliver lasting impact which is both sustainable and scalable.
+In 2017, the Board appointed a CEO with the purpose of setting up a management team and defining a strategic focus.
+The aim was to move the foundation away from conventional grantmaking to focus on developing new enterprise-based models that help deliver lasting impact that are both sustainable and scalable.

-From 2018, the foundation adopted a new ‘start-up’ entrepreneurial approach and strategy, which sets out a clear roadmap to achieve our vision.
-The foundation also remains true to its humble family roots by keeping the Botnar family name, maintaining the Botnar family’s philanthropic legacy and by continuing a number of targeted legacy investments.
+From 2018, the foundation adopted a new ‘start-up’ entrepreneurial approach and strategy, which set out a clear roadmap to achieving our vision.
+The foundation also remains true to our humble family roots by keeping the Botnar family name, maintaining the Botnar family’s philanthropic legacy, and by continuing a number of targeted legacy investments.

 The Board jointly oversees the governance and decision making of the foundation.
 It is represented by 6 members who act in accordance with the mission of the foundation and the will of our founder, Marcela.